Dementia 'Your Peace of Mind' Part Two

 Modifiable factors like exercise, diet, and mental stimulation have been linked to improved brain health for many years.
 By following established principles for well-being, we can empower ourselves to keep our minds sharp for longer, even after a diagnosis.

-New research from The Lancet has identified two additional risk factors for dementia - poor eyesight and high cholesterol - bringing the total to 14.
 The study suggests that nearly half of dementia cases could be prevented or delayed by addressing these factors, a 5% increase from previous estimates.

 Dementia is an umbrella term for a group of conditions affecting memory, thinking, and daily functionality.
 Alzheimer's disease is the most common form.
 While age is a risk factor, it's not a guarantee.